Steven Woodrow

 Steven Lezell Woodrow is an American politician who currently serves as a member of the Colorado House of Representatives.
-A member of the Colorado Democratic Party, he previously served in Colorado's 6th district from 2020 to 2023 and the Vice-Chairman of the House Committee on State Civic Military and Veterans Affairs.
+A member of the Colorado Democratic Party, he previously served in Colorado's 6th district from 2020 to 2023 and the Chair of the House Finance Committee.

 Early life and education

 Woodrow spent his early life in Michigan.
 His mother taught public school at Bingham Farms elementary in Michigan.
 He attended the University of Michigan with his sisters, where he majored in political science and earned his Bachelor of Arts with Distinction in 2002.
 During undergrad he served as President of the Alpha-Theta chapter of the Delta Sigma Phi fraternity.
 Later, in 2005, Woodrow earned a J.D. from the Chicago-Kent College of Law with high honors.
 During law school he served as President of the Chicago-Kent Student Bar Association.

 Career

 Woodrow, along with Patrick H. Peluso, co-founded the law firm Woodrow & Peluso.
 With this firm, Woodrow practices law in Denver, Colorado.
 In January 2020, Chris Hansen resigned from the Colorado House of Representatives to fill Lois Court's vacancy in the Colorado Senate.
 While the Democratic Party committee was searching for a replacement, state senator Robert Rodriguez backed Woodrow.
 Woodrow was appointed to the Colorado House of Representatives seat representing the 6th district, and was seated on February 4, 2020.
 Due to redistricting, Woodrow was drawn out of the 6th district and placed in the 2nd district.
 Woodrow won re-election in the 2022 general election.

 Woodrow's policy focus during his first campaign was on affordable housing, education and gun control.

 As State Representative, Woodrow used his position to ensure large payouts to himself and other trial lawyers for class action lawsuits that would otherwise not move forward.
-Prior to the passage of House Bill 22-1071, “Damages in Class Actions Consumer Protection Act,” it was up to the Colorado Attorney General to initiate claims on behalf of injured consumers for violations of Colorado’s consumer protection laws.
+Prior to the passage of House Bill 22–1071, “Damages in Class Actions Consumer Protection Act,” it was up to the Colorado Attorney General to initiate claims on behalf of injured consumers for violations of Colorado's consumer protection laws.
 Woodrow was the sponsor of this bill and has since initiated multiple class action lawsuits which have earned him millions in fees.

 Woodrow also argued that legislators should not be subject to the law, citing legislative privilege to avoid prosecution for speeding violations.